Cultural History of Madera Canyon

 The Forest Service continued to develop utilities and improve roads, but eventually the impact of people in the Canyon led to erosion, sewage, and water supply problems.
 It was decided that the houses on leased land must be removed.
 Over 50 cabins were torn down between 1984 and 1991.
 The few homes left in Madera Canyon are on private land.

-Today, Madera Canyon plays host to visitors from nearby communities and from around the world who come to hike, bike, walk, picnic, camp, view the amazing variety of plants and wildlife, or just to experience the joy of nature.
+Madera Canyon continues to hosts visitors from nearby communities and from around the world who come to hike, bike, walk, picnic, camp, view the amazing variety of plants and wildlife, or just to experience the joy of nature.

 “A History Of Madera Canyon,” published by FoMC, is available on Amazon and in the Canyon at the Santa Rita Lodge Gift Shop.